Rain-Knight/Covid-19-Death-analysis/README.md

-# Covid-19-exploratory-data-analysis
+# Covid-19-Death-Analysis

 The COVID-19 pandemic has had a significant impact on global health and the economy.

-This data analysis project aims to provide insights into the relationships of certain variables surrounding the beginning (Febrary, 2020 - April, 2021) of the Covid-19 pandemic in New Zealand and worldwide.
+This exploratory data analysis project aims to provide insights into the relationships of certain variables surrounding the beginning (Febrary, 2020 - April, 2021) of the Covid-19 pandemic in New Zealand and worldwide.

 This is done by using publicly available datasets from Our World in Data.